The 10-Step Korean Skin Care Routine

 On those days that my face needs extra moisturizing, I replace my night cream with a sleeping pack, which is like a moisturizer on steroids: Laneige · Water Sleeping Mask.

 By the way, you don’t need to use two different creams.
 You can use “Missha’s Snail Cream” for both your day and night routine, but then you’ll need to include a sunscreen for the day.

 10. Sun Protection

 Missha · Mild Essence Sun Milk SPF 50/PA+++

 Since my day cream already contains SPF50, I don’t use a separate sunscreen.
 But when I did need one, this is the one I liked best.

-🐘 The elephant: Ten products!
+🐘 The elephant in the room: Ten products!
 I know; it’s a lot.
 Are they all necessary?
 Probably not.
 But what I know for sure is that my skin has never looked better.
 Also, remember that you decide how far you go into the rabbit hole.
 You can stick with a 5-step routine if you want.
 You can also look for two-in-one products.
 Just don’t throw out the baby with the bathwater.

 About Those Ten Steps

 Even though it’s called the 10-step skin care routine, you won’t be following all ten steps every morning and night.
 Here’s what my routines look like: